rlefmann/System-Notes/groff.md

 groff -k -ms -mpdfmark doc.ms -T ps > doc.pdf
 ```

-but this results in a lower image quality and you wont be able to copy text from the resulting `pdf`.
+but this will cause a lower image quality.
+You cannot copy text from the resulting `pdf`.

 ## Equations